Hot topics

 This is especially true when it comes to exposure as the manufacturers like to overdo it and try to make your night shot appear as bright as day.
 Tone the exposure compensation down a notch in order to keep the mood.
 Your smartphone doesn't have this in night mode?
 Then tap the AE/AF point on a bright area of the image, such as the candle that lights up your Christmas dinner, and the camera will do the rest.

-Last but not the least, you should also try out whether the night mode in your smartphone is susceptible to motion artefacts, i.e.: Are there ghost images when the subject moves in front of the camera?
+Last but not least, you should also try out whether the night mode in your smartphone is susceptible to motion artifacts, i.e.: Are there ghost images when the subject moves in front of the camera?
 If so, you should use the standard photo mode for moving subjects, which usually only takes a single photo.
-There is an exception to this recommendation which you can check out in the next paragraph.

-Moving in the direction of travel in night mode: Due to the slower shutter speed, the subject is in focus and the background is blurred.
-That looks nice, but it also results in motion artifacts in the picture.
-For example, the streetlight is affected slightly here / © NextPit
+Move in the direction of travel in night mode: Due to the slower shutter speed, the subject is sharp and the background is blurred.
+This looks nice, but also brings motion artifacts into the picture, for example at the street lamp as seen here. / © nextpit

 Many manufacturers, including Apple or those from the BBK group, offer the option of activating a tripod mode in night mode.
-This mode will only provide useful results if you actually place your smartphone on a tripod - or at least lean it against somewhere, clamping it, laying it down, or holding it against a windowpane or wall.
+This mode will only provide useful results if you actually place your smartphone on a tripod—or at least lean it somewhere, clamping it, laying it down, or holding it against a windowpane or wall.

 One more tip: If you use a tripod, activate the two-second self-timer.
 This prevents the photo from being blurred by pressing the shutter release on the display or by pressing the volume button.

 Your smartphone does not have a tripod mode?
 No problem!
-In the next section on manual mode, we'll show you how to take control of ISO sensitivity and shutter speed - and make your photos look exactly the way you want them to.
+In the next section on manual mode, we'll show you how to take control of ISO sensitivity and shutter speed—and make your photos look exactly the way you want them.

-If you want to shoot in tripod mode, you should have a tripod.
-The rewards are noise-free and sharp photos in the dark / © NextPit
+If you want to take photos in tripod mode, you should also have a tripod.
+The reward is noise-free and sharp photos in the dark. / © nextpit

-The "More" tab, if present, should be just as useful in many camera apps as the pre-installed Microsoft browser: If someone ends up here, it is most probably unintentional.
-A deeper peek into the remote corners of the camera app can really be worth it though - especially where Huawei and Honor smartphones are concerned, there are many treasures buried here.
+If available, the "More" tab in many camera apps should feel as useful as the pre-installed Microsoft browser: If someone ends up here, it will be unintentional.
+It can be really worth taking a look at the remote corners of the camera app as there are some treasures buried here.

-With the light painting mode in Huawei and Honor smartphones, you can expose as long as you want.
-Meanwhile, passing cars are transformed into light tracks. / © NextPit
+With the light painting or long exposure mode in many smartphones, you can take long exposure shots.
+Meanwhile, passing cars are transformed into light trails. / © nextpit

-4. Manual mode at night: long exposure just like a pro
+4. Manual mode at night: Long exposure shots like a pro

 If your smartphone doesn't have the corresponding mode for the desired effect on board, there's only one thing that helps: take control of it yourself.
 In manual mode or pro mode, you can adjust most of the photo-taking parameters yourself.
-Most importantly for night shots would be the ISO sensitivity and shutter speed.
-By default, both parameters are set to "Automatic" in Pro mode - so your smartphone usually configures them in such a way that the shutter speed is still sufficient for freehand shots and at the same time ensuring that a sufficient amount of light reaches the sensor.
+Most important for night shots would be the ISO sensitivity and shutter speed.
+By default, both parameters are set to "Automatic" in Pro mode—so your smartphone usually configures them in such a way that the shutter speed is still sufficient for freehand shots and at the same time ensuring that a sufficient amount of light reaches the sensor.

 Shutter speed

-The most important parameter for creative night time shooting is the shutter speed.
+The most important parameter for creative nighttime shooting is the shutter speed.
 It determines how long the camera "collects light".
-The longer the shutter speed, the brighter the image.
-However, as soon as the shutter speeds become slower than 1/10 to 1/20 of a second, depending on the performance of the image stabiliser, it is no longer possible to take sharp pictures by holding it in your hands.
-In this case, you will need a tripod or you have to lean the smartphone against somewhere or press it against a wall to keep it very still.
+The slower the shutter speed, the brighter the image.
+However, as soon as the shutter speeds become slower than 1/10 to 1/20 of a second, depending on the performance of the image stabilizer, it is no longer possible to take sharp pictures by holding it in your hands.
+In this case, you will need a tripod or you have to lean the smartphone somewhere or press it against a wall to keep it very still.

-Longer shutter speeds than 1/10 to 1/20 of a second require a tripod.
-At 1/5 of a second, it is already difficult to take sharp pictures with your hands / © NextPit
+Shutter speeds slower than 1/10 to 1/20 second require a tripod.
+At 1/5 second, it is already difficult to take sharp photos freehand. / © nextpit

 1. With slow shutter speeds, all moving objects become blurred.
 Passing cars, sparklers or the flashlight of another smartphone leave light traces in the picture.
 Dark objects disappear.
 The creative possibilities are endless.
 I recommend a Google image search for "light painting".